parvezs27/Excel-Clothing-Store-Analysis/README.md

 - Amazon, Flipkart and Myntra are the top 3 sales channels
 - Sales and orders continually rise from January to March

-From these insights, a recommendation we can provide to executives would be to market towards women, particularly those in the 25 to 59 age group located in Maharashtra, Karnataka and Uttar Pradesh, through the top sales channels like Amazon, Flipkart and Myntra.
+From these insights, a recommendation we can provide to executives would be to market towards women, particularly those in the 25 to 59 age group located in Maharashtra, Karnataka and Uttar Pradesh, through the top sales channels like Amazon, Flipkart and Myntra, during months of increased sales from January to March.
+Strategies to increase sales during the lower sale months, among young adults and seniors and among the lower performing states can be brought into conversation.
+Discount offers, introduction of a new line of clothing catered towards young adults and the elderely and a friend referral offer, are some of the many strategies which can be utilised to increase sales in the lower performing domains.

 ## Visualisation Practices

-In this section I wanted to share some of the best practices I adopted during the visualisation design:
+In this section I wanted to share some of the best practices I adopted during this project and the visualisations:

-- Keeping docoumentation outside of the dashboard and not embedding it within the dashboard.
+- Keeping documentation outside of the dashboard and not embedding it within the dashboard.
 Whether it's Tableau, Excel or Power BI, many times you will see the dashboard documentation such as the data source embedded within the dashboard.
 This is not a best practice due to several reasons.
 Firstly, embedded documentation is not searchable.
 If we were looking for specific metrics or information, we'd have to click through each dashboard to find what we're looking for.
-Having the dashboard information and metrics in separate documentation makes it much easier to find the information you're after.
+Having the dashboard information and metrics in separate documentation makes it much easier to find the information, metric and dashboards you're after.
 Secondly, everytime you need to edit embedded documentation, you will have to edit the dashboard and re-publish it, increasing the likelihood of encountering bugs or glitches.
 Finally, embedded documentation is not part of an optimal UI/UX experience for the end user.
-We want to try our best to de-clutter dashboards to reduce cognitive load on the end user.
+We want to try our best to de-clutter dashboards to reduce cognitive load on the end user, which is why it's best to keep documentation outside of dashboards/visualisations.
 - Decluttering techniques using design principles with an understanding of pre-attentive attributes, gastalt principles and principles of design.
 [This](https://womenwhocode.com/blog/talks-tech-42-principles-of-good-data-visualization) is a fantastic article explaining the design principles mentioned.
-However to explain briefly, attributes of a visualisation such as colours (number of colours, intensity) white space, shapes and proximity of objects are all important factors to a visualisation.
+However to explain briefly, attributes of a visualisation such as colours (number of colours, intensity) white space, shapes and proximity of objects are all important factors to an effective visualisation.
 Understanding how to use these correctly will ensure visualisations are clean, de-cluttered and reduce cognitive load on the end user.
 In our dashboard, I have used colours sparingly with less intensity.
-Using too much colour with too much brightness is can be over stimulating.
+Using too much colour with too much brightness can be over stimulating.
 Colours have been associated with genders across two of the charts, with orange referring to women and blue referring to men.
 If I were to add another chart involving gender with the same colour, the end user would not need to read the legend, they would already know which colours are associated with which gender.
 Alignment and whitespace, there is equal alignment between all tiles/charts and all charts are the same size, this is to maintain consistency, as anything that pops out and isn't consistent with everything else can be distracting.
 If one of the tiles was bigger than the other, this would stand out and act as a distraction.
 All gridlines have also been removed from the charts.
+Adopting a minimalist approach to visualisations is the way to go.
 To quickly add, before creating any visualisation it's important to keep in mind issues such as color blindness, sensitivity to colors, difficulty reading small text and other visual deficiencies.
 These deficineces are quite common, to give an idea, color blindess affects 1 in 12 men and 1 in 200 women, it's very likely that throughout our careers as analysts we will have to cater our visualisations for individuals with these deficiencies.